mdh266/firstapp/README.md

 ## Using The App
 ----------------
-You can download [Ollama](https://ollama.com/) and run Llama 2 with the command,
+You can download [Ollama](https://ollama.com/) and then install the Python dependencies:

+    pip install -r requirements.txt

+You can then creat the Llama2 server with the command,

     ollama run llama2